BOOMfinity/GoThink/README.md

 # Installation

-Currently, there is only one way to go:

 - Method 1 - build from source
   - Download the latest Golang version
   - Run `go get github.com/BOOMfinity-Developers/GoThink/cmd/gothink` command.